channel open v4.1.0 AI agent harnesses tested end-to-end

 ● live

-Full push via the native plugin.
+Full push via the Claude Code plugin.
 Install with the local-directory marketplace flow above.
-The plugin bundles both the bridge_* MCP tools and the channel in one Node process.
+The plugin bundles both the bridge_* MCP tools and the claude/channel path in one MCP stdio child, not a separate daemon.

 OpenClaw

 MCP tools out of the box.
-The openclaw-channel/ native channel plugin registers agent-bridge as a first-class OpenClaw channel (same tier as Telegram) via api.registerChannel(), pushing inbound messages into the running agent session via enqueueSystemEvent.
+The openclaw-channel/ native channel plugin registers agent-bridge as a first-class OpenClaw channel (same tier as Telegram) via api.registerChannel(), dispatching inbound messages into the running agent session via dispatchInboundReplyWithBase from openclaw/plugin-sdk/compat.
+In v3.0+, reply routing is agent-driven: the inbound turn carries a [BRIDGE-CONTEXT] block, bridge replies are implicit when fromTarget is present, and additionalReplyChannels controls any extra user-facing channels.

 Codex CLI